 To prepare its students to pass licensing examinations, Cal Maritime modifies its curriculum to include current changes in U.S. Coast Guard requirements.
 Changes may also come in the form of statutes enacted by the Legislature, rules and policies adopted by the Board of Trustees of The California State University, by the Chancellor or designee of The California State University, or by the President or designee of Cal Maritime.
 Furthermore, it is not possible in a publication of this size to include all of the rules, policies and other information that pertain to students, the institution, and The California State University.
-More current or complete information may be obtained from the appropriate department, school, or administrative office.
+More current or complete information may be obtained from the on-line catalog, the Cal Maritime web site and the appropriate department, school, or administrative office.